documentationfor yFiles for HTML 3.0.0.1

 Table structure with nested rows and columns

-The table model is constituted by the types listed in Table model types.
+The table model is defined by the types listed in Table model types.

 Table model types